 Melbourne, Victoria, Australia

-It is our pleasure to invite you to the first 'Multi-Owned Properties: A multidisciplinary colloquium', being hosted by Deakin University (School of Management and Marketing) with the support of the UNSW Australia (Faculty of Law and City Futures Research Centre) and Griffith University (Business School).
+It is our pleasure to invite you to the 'Multi-Owned Properties: A multidisciplinary colloquium', being hosted by Deakin Business School (Department of Finance) with the support of the UNSW Australia (City Futures Research Centre) and Griffith University (Business School).